Technology Integration and Evaluation (TIE) Lab

 About the TIE Lab

-The TIE Research Lab is a Canadian Foundation for Innovation funded research laboratory that unites the research interests of co-directors Dr. Valerie Irvine and Dr. Allyson Hadwin from the Faculty of Education at the University of Victoria.
+The TIE Research Lab is a Canadian Foundation for Innovation funded research laboratory in the Faculty of Education at the University of Victoria.

 About the TIE Lab